 Please submit all written information and images; up to 3MB jpegs are preferable, via email to [email protected] Larger tiff files will be sought for publication if the applicant is successful.
 Applications sent via post will not be considered, as selection will be done remotely.

 Each entrant is invited to submit up to 3 works of either 2D or 3D drawing, with a maximum size limit of 1.5m in any dimension.
 All entries must be digital, in jpeg format.
 All entrants must submit an accompanying statement of up to 50 words, which if successful will be published alongside their drawing in the publication, and a biography of up to 50 words, which should make reference to their connection to Dorset.

 All selected entrants must commit to paying the £250 entry fee, which should be paid within seven working days of notification and payable via cheque or bank transfer.
-All selected entrants will automatically be included in the exhibition and publication, of which they will receive 15 copies.
+All selected entrants will automatically be included in the exhibition and publication, of which they will receive 20 free copies.

 Video or time-based media can be submitted as 3 video stills, accompanied by 2 videos edited to a preview runtime of 1 minute each.
 (Please indicate the full runtime of your video in the description of your work).
 Videos should be uploaded to a password-free hosting site such as Vimeo or Youtube along with a link provided in the required description of your work.
 Due to the number of submissions, videos protected by passwords cannot be viewed.
 Artists of interest may be contacted to submit videos of a longer runtime.

 Results will be posted online and sent to the emails provided by each applicant.